Waratah (NSW)

 Waratah has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely affecting the region.
-Notable initiatives include Former Waratah Gasworks Redevelopment, Waratah Park Masterplan, Hunter Indoor Sports Centre (HISC), and another Hunter Indoor Sports Centre project.
-The following list details those expected to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified ten projects that could impact this region.
+Notable ones are Former Waratah Gasworks Redevelopment, Waratah Park Masterplan, Hunter Indoor Sports Centre (HISC), and another Hunter Indoor Sports Centre project.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.